 Father Divine’s Bike carries you along the well orchestrated plot of Bassett’s protagonist, Richie Maxwell.
 In voicings of character and place, Maxwell takes you along on his quest to obtain the promise of “heaven on earth.”
 In rhythm and tone Bassett achieves a counterpoint that moves the reader between contrasting themes of class and privilege, poverty and wealth, despair and hope.
 Caught up by the hustle of Father Divine’s “heaven on earth,” Richie Maxwell becomes ensnared in a hustle of his own making that transports him to a reality just north of hell, on a bike that costs more than he could ever imagine.

 Paul Pattwell, Library Administrator, Newark Public Library, former manager of the New Jersey Information Center, an archive for Newark and New Jersey history.

-Marsha Pincus, retired Philadelphia Public School teacher and writer.
+Marsha Pincus, retired Philadelphia inner city Public School teacher and writer and documentary producer.

 In Development.
 Coming in 2019